The Wedding Singer: Musical adaptation

-In 2006, a musical adaption of the same name was released on Broadway starring Stephen Lynch as Robbie and Laura Benanti as Julia.
+In 2006, a musical adaptation of the same name was released on Broadway starring Stephen Lynch as Robbie and Laura Benanti as Julia.
 The show has had two national tours in 2007-2008 and 2009-2010 respectively.
-It was nominated for five Tony Awards and eight Drama Desk Awards and received generally good reviews.
-In this show, the airplane scene with Billy Idol was replaced with a scene in Las Vegas where Robbie meets a Billy Idol impersonator, and they and a group of other impersonators including Ronald Reagan, Cyndi Lauper and Imelda Marcos come to convince Julia to give up Glenn.
+It was nominated for five Tony Awards and eight Drama Desk Awards and received generally positive reviews.
+In the show, the airplane scene with Billy Idol was replaced with a scene in Las Vegas where Robbie meets a Billy Idol impersonator, and they and a group of other impersonators including Ronald Reagan, Cyndi Lauper and Imelda Marcos come to convince Julia to give up Glenn.
 In addition, Robbie's neighbor Rosie is changed to be his grandma with whom he lives and who asks him to write a song out of a poem she wrote for the 50th anniversary party.
 Also Robbie's friend, Sammy, was changed from being a limousine driver to being a part of Robbie's band.
-The show only ran on Broadway for 284 performances but has become a popular show among community theaters and high schools.
+The show only ran on Broadway for 284 performances, but it has become a popular show among community theaters and high schools.